 We were founded by Joe Stewart, a Carolina native.
-Our company is privately owned, but has successfully expanded into new markets and regions including Charlotte, Raleigh, and the Triad- Area of NC, Charleston and Greenville, SC, Richmond, VA, and Atlanta, GA.
+Our company is privately owned but has successfully expanded into new markets and regions including Charlotte, Raleigh, and the Triad- Area of NC, Charleston, and Greenville, SC, Richmond, VA, and Atlanta, GA.
 We have always considered ourselves a hometown business and are proud to say that we’ve survived many years of a fluctuating market.
 Today, Joe’s son Clark has also joined the ownership team.
-They are in the office and in the field, and walk through our new homes on a regular basis to make sure our homes are up being built to their standards.
+They are in the office and in the field and walk through our new homes on a regular basis to make sure our homes are up and being built to their standards.

-We think there are many things to be mindful of when choosing a builder, like what kind of warranty do you offer, and what’s your process for inspections throughout construction, but the company’s integrity and culture may be one of the most important things.
+We think there are many things to be mindful of when choosing a builder, like what kind of warranty you offer, and what’s your process for inspections throughout construction, but the company’s integrity and culture may be one of the most important things.

 That culture of integrity at Eastwood may be summed up in one quote by our founder, which adorns the wall in our conference room in Charlotte.

 “Do what you say you’re going to do.” – Joe Stewart

 We'd love to help you build your new home!
 Contact us with your questions!